-Figure 14 shows hydrochemical trend data for MTBE in key site wells for the past 6 years of monitoring.
+Figure 14 shows hydrochemical trend data for MTBE in key site wells for the past 7 years of monitoring.

 Source area wells MW-1 and MW-5 have shown substantial variations in MTBE concentrations, with generally the same trend of higher concentrations in the wet season and lower concentrations in the dry season.
 Following historical maximum concentrations in December 2003, MTBE concentrations in MW-1 and MW-5 decreased to low or non-detectable concentrations by June 2004, and have remained there since.
+Concentrations during the December 2008 sampling event in MW-1 and MW-5 were both below the laboratory detection limit.

-Downgradient wells MW-2 and MW-3 have shown substantial variations in MTBE concentration over the 6 years of monitoring, with the expected higher concentrations in the rainy season.
-MTBE concentrations have shown a declining trend since December 2003, and in the most recent event were approximately 200 percent lower than in December 2001.
+Downgradient wells MW-2 and MW-3 have shown substantial variations in MTBE concentration over the 7 years of monitoring, with the expected higher concentrations in the rainy season.
+MTBE concentrations have shown a declining trend since December 2003.
+In MW-2, the second lowest concentration of MTBE was observed since the wells installation.
+In MW-3, the concentration was the lowest it has ever been (equal to the concentration observed in December 2006).